mjdamgaard/UP-Web-Project/drafts/README_draft_aug.md

     *(Maybe mention why this means that other sites can't copy.)
 - A section explaining the browser extension and a hub for all ratings.
 - A section about user groups and what they will mean.
-    *(I may actaully leave these points out..)
+    *(I may actually leave these points out..)
+    *Yeah, I think I might actually leave the discussion of semantic user groups out..
 - ..About overviews of relevant entities/categories and graph discussions etc...
     - ...And perhaps template documents (decentralized collaboration) and code verification...
-- A section about this Semantic Net not just being an index for things, but
-- can develop into any web app really.
-Already the info page has a structure
-- that depends on the users.
-This can be taken further ... ..And user groups
-- enhances this... ...And open source means security..
+- A section about this Semantic Net not just being an index for things, but can develop into any web app really.
+Already the info page has a structure that depends on the users.
+This can be taken further ... ..And user groups enhances this... ...And open source means security..